Quick navigation:

 3. Honest AI variations: prompts, guardrails, and Yummify workflows

-AI is powerful enough to quietly change your gluten-free pasta into regular penne or add nuts where there were none.
+AI is powerful enough to change your gluten-free pasta into regular penne.
+It can add nuts where there were none.
 That’s exactly what you must prevent.
-Guests already navigate allergens and dietary needs under stress; your visuals cannot add risk.
+Guests already navigate allergens and dietary needs under stress.
+Your visuals cannot add risk.

-The State of the Restaurant Industry 2024 report notes that guests are paying closer attention to health, wellness, and dietary transparency than before the pandemic, while operators juggle more off-premise channels than ever (National Restaurant Association).
-That makes honest imagery a trust issue, not just a creative one.
+The State of the Restaurant Industry 2024 report notes a key trend.
+Guests pay closer attention to health and wellness.
+They care more about dietary transparency than before the pandemic.
+At the same time, operators juggle more off-premise channels than ever (National Restaurant Association).
+This makes honest imagery a trust issue.
+It’s not just a creative one.

 Start from one honest base photo